jimmysmits/CloudNotes/Terraform.md

 ```

-Note: For local state, Terraform stores the workspace states in a directory called `terraform.tfstate.d`.
+🗒️: For local state, Terraform stores the workspace states in a directory called `terraform.tfstate.d`.
 This directory should be treated similarly to local-only `terraform.tfstate`

-Note: Terraform Cloud and Terraform CLI both have features called "workspaces," but they're slightly different.
+🗒️: Terraform Cloud and Terraform CLI both have features called "workspaces," but they're slightly different.
 CLI workspaces are alternate state files in the same working directory; they're a convenience feature for using one configuration to manage multiple similar groups of resources.

 #### CREATION A WORKSPACE